 API Reference: WebSocket Integration

-HookManager, WebSocket bridge, and real-time event transport
+HookManager, WebSocket bridge, and real-time event transport via FastAPI

-Version: {VERSION} Module: taskiq_flow.hooks,taskiq_flow.transport.websocket
+Version: {VERSION} Module: taskiq_flow.hooks,taskiq_flow.integration.websocket

 HookManager